 As a percentage of all library members, these libraries serve over 20% of older adults who are library members, especially in Bradmore Green and Shirley, and almost 20% of children and young people, especially in Broad Green and South Norwood.
-The potential negative impact of a reduction in services to these age groups was reflected in the libraries consultation survey feedback.
+The impact on these age groups was reflected in the libraries consultation survey feedback.
 This number could be higher because not all library visitors will be included in these figures, because it is not a requirement to join the library to take part in activities, read the newspaper or browse the books.